 Hike #5 is known as “Little Bear Canyon to Jordan Hot Springs”.
 We chose this route because the trailhead (TJ Corral) was a mile from where we had parked the Toaster (at the Gila Cliff Dwelling National Monument parking lot).
 Side note: There are two campgrounds for tent camping: Lower and Upper Scorpion Campground.
 Smaller rigs can fit in the parking area.
 The ranger at the visitor center had told us that we could stay overnight in any of the parking lots.
 We had chosen the parking lot for Gila Cliff Dwelling because it was a lot larger.
 This worked out because we were there during mid-week and it wasn’t busy.
 Please be considerate of other visitors if you plan to park in one of the parking lots.

 It’s a 7-mile hike from TJ Corral trailhead to the spring with about 630 feet of elevation gain.
 It’s not a difficult hike at all and you get to walk through Little Bear Canyon which is really cool.
 Depending on what time of year you go, the water level in the canyon will vary.
 There was just a trickle running through the canyon when we went.
 We didn’t even get our feet wet.
 But that doesn’t last long.
 Where Little Bear Canyon intersects with the Middle Fork of Gila River is the start of the river crossings – 15 of them to be specific.
 From this intersection you’ll follow the Gila River upstream for about 2.5 miles (for some reason it felt like a long 2.5 miles on the way in).
 You’ll know when you’re close to the hot spring because you’ll cross the Gila River and it’ll feel warm near a stream that’s flowing into the river.
 Follow that warm stream and it’ll lead you to the hot spring (a steep short hike up in the woods on the northeast, side of the canyon).

 There are numerous campsites starting at the intersection of Little Bear Canyon and Gila River all the way to the hot spring (and past it).
 We lucked out big time because it wasn’t crowded at all when we arrived.
 There were two people already there, but they soon disappeared after an hour or so.
 Two other people showed up but also left after 30 minutes.
 We ended up having the hot spring to ourselves the remainder of the time we were there.
 That also meant the two campsites right above the hot spring were available, which is where we ended up staying.
 I wouldn’t recommend staying at those campsites at all during busy times.
 You’ll never get any privacy being that close to the springs and the sites themselves aren’t great (not particularly flat or large).
 Camping here also means having to hike a bit to find a place to dig a cat hole.
 Leave No Trace tip: Do not pee/poop in this camping area.
 It’s so heavily used by people and close to the hot spring.
-Remember, you should pee/poop 300 ft. away from a water source (this includes the river, and the hot spring), and pack out your toilet paper.
+Remember, you should pee/poop at least 200 ft. away from a water source (this includes the river, and the hot spring), and pack out your toilet paper.
 It’s actually really hard to find a good area that’s far enough from water and campsites to dig a cat hole.
 We had to cross the river and go into the woods to find an appropriate spot.
 Honestly, now that I’ve been there, I think it’s smarter to bring your own poop bag and carry your waste back out with you because of the amount of traffic the spring receives and lack of appropriate places for bathroom use.
-There could be a chance that the forest service will make poop bags mandatory in the future.
+I wouldn’t be surprised if the forest service makes poop bags mandatory in the future.

 About the two people who were already at the hot spring when we arrived – we never talked to them besides a “hi”.
 But two days later when we were leaving the area, after making a side trip to paddle Lake Roberts, we saw two hitchhikers on the side of Hwy 152.
 Since there are a lot of Continental Divide Trail thru-hikers in this area, we had been making a point to pick hitch-hikers up.
 So, we found a spot to turn the Toaster around and approached them.
 Turned out it was the same two people from the hot spring!